 Successful rationalization is not a one-time cleanup exercise.
 It is an ongoing capability.

-The organizations that do this well follow a few consistent principles.
+The organizations that do this well will typically follow a few consistent principles.

 1) Start With Visibility, Not Decisions